tinytrashbin/react_and_angularjs_short_notes/README.md

 #### C).
 Global Store with Redux Toolkit

-[This is a  basic example](https://github.com/tinytrashbin/react_app), demonstrating how redux toolkit can be used for state management.
+[This is a  basic example](https://github.com/tinytrashbin/react_app_with_redux_toolkit), demonstrating how redux toolkit can be used for state management.

-Note: In any react app, all the important code goes in `src` directory.
+Note: In general, in a react app, all the important code goes in `src` directory.

 In this app:

-- `src/state_reducers.js` contains state management logic of one file.
+- `src/state_reducers.js` contains state management logic.

 - `src/common.jsx` contains components.